RAM is one of the easiest components to replace or upgrade, and it is often not very expensive either.

 As usual, when it comes to gaming, it is always the GPU that has the most impact.

-GPU and VRAM Are The Most Important Factor In Gaming
+GPU and VRAM Are The Most Important Factors For Gaming

 GPUs have inbuilt RAM called VRAM, short for video RAM.
 VRAM is a quick form of flash memory that stores all sorts of graphics data and allows the GPU to access it almost instantly.

 Generally speaking, if you want better in-game performance, focus on the GPU.
 Upgrading from a 4 GB last-gen graphics card to a current-gen 8 GB one is bound to make for a noticeable performance improvement just from the extra VRAM alone – not to mention how much faster and more optimized the updated GPU architecture would be.

 The Bottom Line